500Foods/TMS-XData-SurveyServerExample/README.md

  Example of TMS XData server as REST API for survey example

 ## Usage Note: RandomDLL.DLL
 This DLL needs to be included in the same folder as the project executable.
 It is needed by the SHA-256 hash function that is used in several places, that, in turn, comes from the [TMS Cryptography Pack](https://www.tmssoftware.com/site/tmscrypto.asp).
+A post-build event has been added to the project to do this automatically.
+This assumes that a Win64 project is being built.
+Please adjust accordingly.

 ## Key Dependencies
 As with any modern application, other libraries/dependencies have been used in this project.